-After collaborating with Madewell, AG, Superga, Marks and Spencer and beauty brand Eyeko, Alexa Chung is set to launch a ready-to-wear line under her own name.
-Scheduled to hit stores in May 2017, Alexachung will be an “advanced-contemporary brand” that will include women's ready-to-wear (denim, daywear and eveningwear), accessories (think: shoes and jewelry), and "permanents," which Chung describes as "daily luxuries."
-She already has a number of international retailers on board, like Selfridges, Galeries Lafayette, Matches Fashion, MyTheresa and Ssense, as well as a brand-new e-commerce site that will feature a mix of retail and editorial content.
+After collaborating with Madewell, AG, Superga, Marks and Spencer and beauty brand Eyeko, fashion industry "it" girl Alexa Chung is trying her hand at creative direction.
+The 33-year old New York-based Brit announced last summer that she would launch a ready-to-wear line under her own name.
+Making its debut on Tuesday evening, Alexachung takes the form of an “advanced-contemporary brand” that includes women's ready-to-wear (denim, daywear and eveningwear), accessories (think: shoes and jewelry), and "permanents," which Chung describes as "daily luxuries."

-“I feel as though I’m kind of prepared to do it now.
-If it had been any time sooner than this, I either wouldn’t be responsible enough or have been able to take on this kind of feat,” she told Business of Fashion.
+As for why she wanted to branch out on her own, “I feel as though I’m kind of prepared to do it now.
+If it had been any time sooner than this, I either wouldn’t be responsible enough or have been able to take on this kind of feat,” Chung told Business of Fashion last July.
 “I just wanted the freedom to sort of make my own world, without someone else’s brand’s brief to stick to.
 That was so fun, but there are certain boundaries that come with doing something on behalf of someone else, (you) kind of have to keep within their design remit.”